Environmental Design of Buildings (MSc)

 Find out more about English language requirements.

-- Current issues facing environmental designers and how the profession may be impacted by climate change
+- Current issues facing environmental building designers and how the profession may be impacted by climate change.

 - Ways of achieving high standards of environmental performance, including user comfort and health, making appropriate use of building fabric, mechanical services and renewable energy generation and storage.

-- Broader issues that environmental designers should be aware of in order to practice in a sustainable way
+- Broader sustainability issues that environmental designers should be aware of in order to practice in a sustainable way.

 The project modules focus on specific themes in building design, such as climatic environment, internal building environment and passive design strategies.
 In these modules you will have the opportunity to apply taught design ideas to real-world scenarios.